-We are an "emerging growth company" as defined by the JOBS Act.
+Prior to December 31, 2018, we were an "emerging growth company" as defined by the JOBS Act.
 The JOBS Act provides that an emerging growth company can take advantage of the extended transition period for complying with new or revised accounting standards.
 This allows an emerging growth company to delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
-We have elected to avail ourselves of this exemption and, as a result, our financial statements may not be comparable to the financial statements of issuers who are required to comply with the effective dates for new or revised accounting standards that are applicable to public companies.
-Section 107 of the JOBS Act provides that we can elect to opt out of the extended transition period at any time, which election is irrevocable.
+We elected to avail ourselves of this exemption prior to December 31, 2018, and as a result, our financial statements prior to that date may not have been comparable to the financial statements of issuers who are required to comply with the effective dates for new or revised accounting standards that are applicable to public companies.

-Subject to certain conditions, as an emerging growth company, we are relying on certain of the exemptions and reduced reporting requirements of the JOBS Act, including without limitation, from providing an auditor's attestation report on our system of internal controls over financial reporting pursuant to Section 404(b) of the Sarbanes-Oxley Act of 2002 and from complying with any requirement that may be adopted by the Public Company Accounting Oversight Board regarding mandatory audit firm rotation or a supplement to the auditor's report providing additional information about the audit and the financial statements, known as the auditor discussion and analysis.
-We will remain an emerging growth company until the earliest of: (a) the last day of the fiscal year in which we have total annual gross revenues of \$1.07 billion or more; (b) the last day of 2021; (c) the date on which we have issued more than \$1 billion in nonconvertible debt during the previous three years; or (d) the date on which we are deemed to be a large accelerated filer under the rules of the SEC.
+Subject to certain conditions, as an emerging growth company we also were able to rely on certain of the exemptions and reduced reporting requirements of the JOBS Act, including without limitation, from providing an auditor's attestation report on our system of internal control over financial reporting pursuant to Section 404(b) of the Sarbanes-Oxley Act of 2002 and from complying with any requirement that may be adopted by the Public Company Accounting Oversight Board regarding mandatory audit firm rotation or a supplement to the auditor's report providing additional information about the audit and the financial statements, known as the auditor discussion and analysis.
+Because the market value of our common stock that was held by non-affiliates as of the last business day of our second fiscal quarter of 2018 exceeded \$700 million, we were deemed a large accelerated filer and no longer qualify as an emerging growth company as of December 31, 2018.
+As a result, we no longer are able to take advantage of the extended transition period for the adoption of certain accounting standards or of the reduced disclosure and other benefits available to emerging growth companies, including our exemption from providing our auditor's attestation on our system of internal control over financial reporting, which is included for the first time in this Annual Report on Form 10-K.